 Volunteers are recruited and trained in relation to role playing to support the training in areas including recruit training at the Academy, Detective Development course training, training for the Call Centre and Communications courses, Mounted Operations and Special Tasks and Rescue training.
 Opportunities also exist for volunteers to participate in joint emergency services operation training.

 Volunteers provide assistance and support with the delivery of approved school programs at the Road Safety Centre.
-Volunteers work weekdays to assist with the delivery of the program.
+Volunteers work weekdays to assist with the delivery of the program to students who attend the Centre from across the state.

 Volunteers assist at community events or provide support with crime prevention initiatives.